Technocation/technocation.github.io/planning/2018-technocation.md

 # Missions Statement

-To cultivate and support tech organizations and organizers to develop community.
+To cultivate and support tech organizations, organizers, activities, and events to develop a supportive tech community.

 # board